ddbnl/ez_term/README.md

   - Box layouts (automatically place widgets next to each other or below each other)
   - Float layouts (use size hints and position hints, or hard code positions/sizes)
-  - Label (text displaying widget)
+  - Label
-  - Text input (input and display text)
+  - Text input
-  - Checkbox (simple on/off switch)
+  - Checkbox
-  - Radio buttons (mutually exclusive groups of switches)
+  - Radio buttons
-  - Dropdowns (list of values from which one can be chosen)
+  - Dropdowns
-  - Canvases (load content from text file or can be painted manually)
+  - Canvases (load content from text file or fill manually through code)
+  - Popups (widget templates that pop up on callback)
 - Widget features:
   - Size hints
   - Position hints